 BCSD Suicide Prevention Policy

-The BCSD Board approved the BCSD Suicide Prevention Policy (available in Spanish here), developed by school and community stakeholders, the county mental health plan, school employed mental health professionals, and suicide prevention experts.
+The BCSD Board approved the BCSD Suicide Prevention policy and BCSD Suicide Prevention (TK-6) policy, developed by school and community stakeholders, the county mental health plan, school employed mental health professionals, and suicide prevention experts.
 In accordance with state laws, the policy addresses procedures related to suicide prevention, intervention, and postvention.
-The policy addresses all grade levels within BCSD and is age appropriate in order that any prevention and support efforts are sensitive to the needs of young students.
-The policy also addresses the needs of high-risk groups, including, but not limited to, all of the following:
+The policies address all grade levels within BCSD and are age appropriate in order that any prevention and support efforts are sensitive to the needs of young students.
+The policies also addresses the needs of high-risk groups, including, but not limited to, all of the following:

 - Youth bereaved by suicide